umutnazlica/MCP_VSCODE_CLINE/README.md

-# 🧪 SQLcl MCP with using VS Code and CoPilot
+# 🧪 SQLcl MCP with using VS Code and Cline

 > 💡 Steps to create SQLcl MCP environment with VS Code and Cline on Macos